toolkit-for-ynab/toolkit-for-ynab/sauce/README.md

 from the underylying element to a `Set`. `ember-view ` is stripped from every class name to reduce complexity.

-Note that it is completely possible to get more than one observe call at the point of mutation.
-Althought you can guarantee you're only going to get on call per mutated node, this could cause issues.
-It is required that you check the `changedNodes` set that you're passed for the specific thing you're looking for.
+Note that it is extremely likely to receive many calls to observe when things change on the page and not all changes are sent in the first request.
+It is for this reason that you're you should check both `this.shouldInvoke()` and the `changedNodes` set inside `observe()`.

 Example: